 What does this mean for Banks…?

-The incumbent banks are facing a threat in the form of commoditisation, as third parties are now capable of owning the primary customer relationship via a separate single interface (other than that of the incumbent).
-There is also an increase in competition due to the emergence of more personalised and in-depth price comparison between account providers.
+The incumbent banks are facing a threat in the form of commoditization, as third parties are now capable of owning the primary customer relationship via a separate single interface (other than that of the incumbent).
+There is also an increase in competition due to the emergence of more personalized and in-depth price comparison between account providers.

-The opening up of Bank data leads to data ubiquity, which is something that Banks, on aggregate , have failed to take advantage of.
-This has in turn lead to the ever growing line of competitors wanting “a piece of the pie” not only comprising of FinTech start-ups but also firms like Amazon and Apple, all who make a considerable effort to harvest and analyse data.
+The opening up of Bank data leads to data ubiquity, which is something that Banks, on aggregate, have failed to take advantage of.
+This has in turn lead to the ever-growing line of competitors wanting “a piece of the pie” not only comprising FinTech start-ups but also firms like Amazon and Apple, all who make a considerable effort to harvest and analyze data.

 Its not all doom and gloom

-The arrival of the BoT concept brings new ideas to the table, which could revolutionise the way we, or rather ‘things’ pay, and help Banks reclaim some of the ground lost in the last decade.
+The arrival of the BoT concept brings new ideas to the table, which could revolutionize the way we, or rather ‘things’ pay, and help Banks reclaim some ground lost in the last decade.